bc3LC/gcamreport/README.md

 [Back to Contents](#contents)

-`gcamreport` is a tool that generates a consistent dataset from any scenario run by the Global Change Analysis Model ([GCAM](http://www.globalchange.umd.edu/gcam/)), which meets the reporting requirements of the Intergovernmental Panel on Climate Change ([IPCC](https://www.ipcc.ch/)).
-Additionally, `gcamreport` includes an interactive user widget that allows users to create and download plots, as well as download reduced versions of the dataset in table format.
+`gcamreport` is a tool that generates a consistent dataset from any scenario run by the Global Change Analysis Model ([GCAM](http://www.globalchange.umd.edu/gcam/)), which meets the reporting requirements of the Integrated Assessment Modeling Consortium ([IAMC](https://www.iamconsortium.org/)).
+Additionally, `gcamreport` includes an interactive user widget that allows users to create and download plots, as well as to download reduced versions of the formated dataset in table format.

 <!-- ------------------------>